Levels of AGI for Operationalizing Progress on the Path to AGI: Levels of AGI

-This taxonomy specifies the minimum performance over most tasks needed to achieve a given rating – e.g., a Competent AGI must have performance at least at the 50th percentile for skilled adult humans on most cognitive tasks, but may have Expert, Virtuoso, or even Superhuman performance on a subset of tasks.
+This taxonomy specifies the minimum performance over most tasks needed to achieve a given rating – e.g., a Competent AGI must have performance at least at the 50th percentile for skilled adult humans on most cognitive tasks, but may have Expert, Exceptional\footnote{While Level 4 was originally called “Virtuoso AGI,” we now use the term “Exceptional AGI,” \cite{shah2025approachtechnicalagisafety} which we believe better captures this capability level.}, or even Superhuman performance on a subset of tasks.
 As an example of how individual systems may straddle different points in our taxonomy, we posit that as of this writing in September 2023, frontier language models (e.g., ChatGPT \citep{openai2023gpt4}, Bard \citep{anil2023palm}, Llama2 \citep{touvron2023llama}, etc.) exhibit “Competent” performance levels for some tasks (e.g., short essay writing, simple coding), but are still at “Emerging” performance levels for most tasks (e.g., mathematical abilities, tasks involving factuality).
 Overall, current frontier language models would therefore be considered a Level 1 General AI (“Emerging AGI”) until the performance level increases for a broader set of tasks (at which point the Level 2 General AI, “Competent AGI,” criteria would be met).
 We suggest that documentation for frontier AI models, such as model cards \citep{Mitchell_2019}, should detail this mixture of performance levels.
 This will help end-users, policymakers, and other stakeholders come to a shared, nuanced understanding of the likely uneven performance of systems progressing along the path to AGI.

 The order in which stronger skills in specific cognitive areas are acquired may have serious implications for AI safety (e.g., acquiring strong knowledge of chemical engineering before acquiring strong ethical reasoning skills may be a dangerous combination).
 Note also that the rate of progression between levels of performance and/or generality may be nonlinear.
 Acquiring the capability to learn new skills may particularly accelerate progress toward the next level.